-A licensee may present additional information subsequent to the audit at the auditor's request.
+A licensee may present additional information subsequent to the summary meeting at the auditor's request.
 This information must be provided within a reasonable time and as agreed with the auditor.

-The actions of the close-out meeting should be conducted to an appropriate standard (eg, ISO19011 section 6.4.9).
+The actions of the summary meeting should be conducted to an appropriate standard (eg, ISO19011 section 6.4.9).